break-stuff/cem-plugin-vs-code-custom-data-generator/README.md

   /** Displays the CSS parts section of the element description */ cssPartsDocs?: boolean;
-  /** Overrides the default section labels in the component description */ labels?: {
+  /** Overrides the default section labels in the component description */ /** Displays the methods section of the element description */ methodDocs?: boolean;
+  labels?: {
     slots?: string;
     events?: string;
     cssProperties?: string;
     cssParts?: string;
+    methods?: string;
   };
   /** Creates reusable CSS values for consistency in components */ cssSets?: CssSet[];